hisubram/mobilefoundation/instrument_an_app.md

 {: #instrument_app_based_on_data_cordova }
 {: cordova}

-1. In Cordova applications, no setup is required and initialization is built-in.
+1. In Cordova applications, no setup is required and initialization is built in.

-   Before calling any of the below analytic methods you must ensure that your application embeds the required code to authenticate and authorize the device with the MobileFoundation service.
-This is a common step that is required of all Mobile Foundation services applications and is not specific to Analytics data capture. <!--  Refer <need to link doc that talks about auth> -->
+   Before calling any of the below analytic methods, you must ensure that your application embeds the required code to authenticate and authorize the device with the MobileFoundation service.
+This step is a common step that is required of all Mobile Foundation services applications and is not specific to Analytics data capture. <!--  Refer <need to link doc that talks about auth> -->
    {: cordova}

-   With initialization complete your application is now enabled to capture device information and Mobile Analytics SDK logs with no further code added.
-Any further APIs and code discussed in the following sections is optional and can be added based on what sort of analytics data you want to capture.
+   With initialization, complete your application is now enabled to capture device information and Mobile Analytics SDK logs with no further code added.
+Any further APIs and code that is discussed in the following sections is optional and can be added based on what sort of analytics data you want to capture.
    {: cordova}

 2. To enable the capture of the lifecycle events, it must be initialized in the native platform of the Cordova app.
     * For the Android platform:
       * Open the  **[Cordova application root folder] → platforms → android → src → com → sample → [app-name] → MainActivity.java** file.
-      * Look for the `onCreate` method and follow the steps below to enable `LIFECYCLE` and `NETWORK` activities:
+      * Look for the `onCreate` method and enable `LIFECYCLE` and `NETWORK` activities by following the steps:
-        * To enable client lifecycle event logging:
+        * To enable client lifecycle event logging, add the following line:
           ```Java
           WLAnalytics.addDeviceEventListener(DeviceEvent.LIFECYCLE);
           ```
           {: codeblock}
           {: cordova}
-        * To enable client network-event logging:
+        * To enable client network-event logging, add the following line:
           ```Java
           WLAnalytics.addDeviceEventListener(DeviceEvent.NETWORK);
           ```